Project-Silicium/Device-Binaries/VenusTZ/README.md

 > Flashing Wrong UEFI Firmware can break your Device! <br>
 > Only Recoverable thru APX Boot.

-Can Dump or Write UEFI Firmware to the SPI Chip.
+Can Dump UEFI Firmware or Write UEFI Firmware to the SPI Chip.

 ## Gpio: